Spencer Steer Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in the league.

-- The Astros have a 3.26 team ERA that leads all league pitching staffs.
+- The Astros have the top team ERA across all league pitching staffs (3.24).

-- The Astros give up the eighth-fewest home runs in baseball (70 total, one per game).
+- Astros pitchers combine to give up the ninth-fewest home runs in baseball (71 total, one per game).

-- The Astros are sending France (2-1) to the mound for his eighth start of the season.
-He is 2-1 with a 3.54 ERA and 35 strikeouts through 40 2/3 innings pitched.
+- The Astros are sending Bielak (3-3) to the mound for his eighth start of the season.
+He is 3-3 with a 4.01 ERA and 34 strikeouts in 42 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw 6 2/3 innings against the Cleveland Guardians, allowing three earned runs while surrendering seven hits.
+- In his most recent appearance on Sunday against the Cleveland Guardians, the right-hander tossed five innings, allowing five earned runs while surrendering nine hits.

-- In seven games this season, the 28-year-old has amassed a 3.54 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.
+- In eight games this season, the 27-year-old has a 4.01 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.